sooyungcho/MultiStateTableViewController/README.md

 self.showTable()
 ```

-If your API somehow returned no data for your request, you can also use showMessage(message: String) method to tell user what happened:
+If your API somehow returned nothing for your request, you can use showMessage(message: String) method to tell user what happened:
 ```swift
 // API returned nothing ...
 self.showMessage("Your table is empty")